jyn514/saltwater/README.md

 ## Running
 `cargo run` from top level directory.
 Not much works yet, but you can try `static unsigned long *const (*l)(int []);`.
+You can also use `cargo run -- - -d` to show every token the lexer found.

 ## Testing
 `cargo test`